 - the provision of animal health services, including animal health and drought feeding advice, diagnosis of flock and herd issues and response to emergency disease outbreaks

 - the administration of stock identification systems, including property identification codes, brands, earmarks and compliance with the National Livestock Identification System

 - the local administration of drought and other natural disaster relief

 - the delivery of agricultural emergency management assistance for drought and other natural disaster relief (bushfires, floods).

 Biosecurity services provide insurance against pests and disease and help maintain vital domestic and international market access for producers.
 Examples of biosecurity projects in the past have included outbreaks of fire ants and avian influenza, as well as statewide wild dog management programs.

 Rates are not our only income

-Rates are not the only source of income for Local Land Services – they make up less than a third of our funding.
-Rates are allocated completely to biosecurity, to provide insurance against pests, weeds and disease and to maintain vital market access for producers.
+Rates are not the only source of income for Local Land Services – they make up less than a quarter of our funding.
+Rates are allocated completely to biosecurity, to provide protection against pests, weeds and disease and to maintain vital market access for producers.

-As well as rates, the NSW Government contributes funding through Catchment Action NSW, which provides on-ground programs to support biodiversity, native vegetation, threatened species and Aboriginal cultural heritage initiatives.
+Catchment Action NSW provides on-ground programs to support biodiversity, native vegetation, threatened species and Aboriginal cultural heritage initiatives.

-The Australian Government also contributes funding through the National Landcare Programme, which helps drive sustainable agriculture, as well as supporting the protection, conservation and rehabilitation of Australia’s natural environment.
+The Australian Government also contributes funding through the National Landcare Program, which helps drive sustainable agriculture, as well as supporting the protection, conservation and rehabilitation of Australia’s natural environment.